 There are two awards: the Augusta Award and an award introduced in 2018, the Lion Award.

 The Augusta Awards are for Old Boys who have achieve at the highest level in their chosen career or profession; or through their achievements made an outstanding contribution to or demonstrated leadership in their profession, their community, New Zealand or the world.
 Award categories are Academia, Arts, Business, Service and Sport.

 The Lion Award is for a younger Old Boy who, at an earlier stage of their career, are demonstrating leadership and/or remarkable achievement for their age.
 Early achievement may include attaining a national sporting achievement, being a senior executive or director reaching partnership in a notable professional service.

-These awards will be presented at a ceremony on Thursday 11 November in the Old Boys' Pavilion.
-If you know someone who you think is a suitable candidate for either award, please submit your nomination by downloading the nomination form below and posting it to AGSOBA (attn: Paul Bunbury), PO Box 37785, Parnell, Auckland.
-Alternatively, fill in the online form below and send any supporting information or other documents to email@example.com by Friday 30 July 2021.
-We look forward to announcing the winners later this year.
+While applications have closed for 2021, we will accept any new nominations for subsequent years.
+If you know someone who you think is a suitable candidate for either award, please submit your nomination by downloading the nomination form below and posting it to AGSOBA, PO Box 37785, Parnell, Auckland.
+Alternatively, fill in the online form below and send any supporting information or other documents to firstname.lastname@example.org.

 Thank you for wanting to nominate an Old Boy to be considered for an Augusta or Lion Award.
 Please complete as much details about the nominee as you can.
 Please do not seek the nominee's approval, nor advise him of his nomination.